bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 Detection performance for existing service UUIDs may be lower than if the unwanted tracking protocol UUID is used.

-Companies who have registered their network IDs will appear in a table below.
+Companies who have registered their Network IDs will appear in a table below.

 # Platform Support for Unwanted Tracking
 This section details the requirements and recommendations for platforms to be compatible with the accessory protocol behavior described in the document.